anshumanmohan/website/content/blog/second.md

 +++
-title = "Explain Like I'm Five" date = 2023-07-14
-description = "How I taught Ms Zdan's first-graders to empathize with a machine, and you can too!" slug = "eli5"
+title = "Explain Like I'm Five: Binary Numbers" date = 2023-07-14 description = "How I taught Ms Zdan's first-graders to empathize with a machine, and you can too!" slug = "eli5"